Best 6 Cloud Security Posture Management (CSPM) Solutions For Enterprise (2026)

 Sweet Security Logo

 Sweet Security combines CSPM with runtime threat detection and response in a single platform.
-The approach uses sensor technology and behavioral analytics to establish baselines and catch anomalies.
-Built for mid-market to large enterprises with complex cloud environments.
+We were impressed by how the runtime-based approach cuts through the noise that plagues traditional CSPM tools.
+Instead of static configuration scanning, Sweet uses eBPF sensors and behavioral analytics to establish baselines and catch anomalies based on what’s actually running in your environment.

 Strengths

-• High signal-to-noise detection reduces alert fatigue
+High signal-to-noise detection reduces alert fatigue significantly

-• Human-readable incident narratives provide context
+Human-readable incident narratives provide clear context for response teams

-• Lightweight sensors with minimal resource consumption
+Lightweight sensors with minimal resource consumption on monitored workloads

 Cautions

-• Some users have reported that reporting and compliance export capabilities are limited
+Customers note reporting and compliance export capabilities are limited

 6.